solid/process/solid-team.md

 The Solid Team are dedicated stewards of the Solid Project, tasked with realizing the Solid Mission by supporting the realization of the Solid Roadmap.

 The Solid Team fulfills [roles and responsibilities](#roles-and-responsibilities) necessary to realize the Solid mission and provide an effective means of governance.
-Individuals occupying these roles were appointed by and serve at the pleasure of the Solid Leader.
+Individuals occupying these roles were appointed by and follow the direction of the Solid Leader, Tim Berners-Lee.

 The Solid Team has the great responsibility to exercise their authority when necessary to ensure the viability and integrity of Solid, while at the same time fostering a collaborative, transparent, and supportive environment for contribution.
-The Solid Leader heads the Solid Team and can veto decisions and adjust direction as they see fit.
+As the Solid Leader, Tim Berners-Lee heads the Solid Team and can veto decisions and adjust direction as he sees fit.

 ## Team Members